Vori Health

 Series B in 2021

-Spiras Health operates a healthcare organization focused on delivering specialized treatment to patients with complex chronic conditions in their homes.
-The company employs a multidisciplinary team of clinicians to provide home-based clinical services, which are enhanced by telehealth, two-way digital communications, and remote patient monitoring.
-This approach aims to improve patients' quality of life while minimizing the costs associated with unnecessary hospitalizations.
-Spiras Health is dedicated to offering compassionate and specialized care tailored to the needs of each patient, ensuring they receive the support necessary to manage their health effectively in a familiar environment.
+Spiras Health is a healthcare organization focused on delivering specialized treatment to patients facing complex chronic conditions in their homes.
+The company provides clinical services through a multidisciplinary team of clinicians, ensuring personalized care tailored to individual needs.
+Utilizing telehealth, two-way digital communications, and remote patient monitoring, Spiras Health enhances the quality of life for its patients while effectively reducing the costs associated with unnecessary hospitalizations.
+The organization is committed to delivering compassionate and specialized home-based care, aiming to improve patient outcomes and overall well-being.

 AllyAlign Health